brandonchartier/coppice/README.md

 A functional `this`-less framework for creating web UIs.

+*DEPRECATED* - Hyperapp has added a state-last approach and other goodies.

 > cop·pice ˈkäpəs<br>
 1. an area of woodland in which the trees or shrubs are, or formerly were, periodically cut back to ground level to stimulate growth and provide firewood or timber.